Do you have any further questions? Then participate in our information events on living and working in Germany.

 Further information on residence permits can be found in the HRK information sheet.

-If you live in Düsseldorf, please contact the Immigration Office of the City of Düsseldorf directly after your arrival by email to: .
+If you live in Düsseldorf, please contact the Immigration Office of the City of Düsseldorf directly after your arrival through the contact form.
 If you need assistance in arranging an appointment or applying for a visa, simply register for our Tutor Service forinternational researchers.